 A boiling water bath canner is used for canning high-acid foods like fruits, pickles, jellies and jams.
 The canner needs to be deep enough to allow at least one or two inches of water to boil over the tops of the jars.
 Both types of canners should have a rack in the bottom to keep jars off the bottom of the canner.

 Make sure you have the right equipment.
 Check out our page Heirloom canners may not be safe

 For more information on safe canning procedures visit the National Center for Home Food Preservation.

-We've released a new high-quality variety of blackberry called, Caddo.
-This blackberry has a mouthful of flavor and is a thornless variety from the University of Arkansas System Division of Agriculture’s fruit breeding program.
+In January 2019, we released a new high-quality thornless variety of blackberry called, Caddo.
+This blackberry has a mouthful of flavor and is a thornless variety from our fruit breeding program.